Anahid Fayad

-Anahid Fayad (أناهيد فياض; born 6 July 1983 in Damascus) is a Palestinian actress, she is known for her roles in Syrian drama, and her dubbing in Turkish drama.
+Anahid Fayad (أناهيد فياض; born 6 July 1983 in Damascus) is a Palestinian actress, known for her roles in Syrian drama, and her dubbing in Turkish drama.

+Life and career

 Her father Ali Fayad is a Palestinian diplomat born in Gaza.

 She acted in Bab Al-Hara, 42 days, Seraa Ala El Remal, 3000 Nights.
 She played Filiz in the Turkish series Ihlamurlar Altında.

-She is married to Jordanian Telecommunications and Technology minister Mothanna Gharaibeh, she held Jordanian citizenship since that.
+She is married to Jordanian Telecommunications and Technology minister Mothanna Gharaibeh, and held Jordanian citizenship since then.